HollowMan6/CS-E4160/B4/README.md

 The problem with only allowing root to use mount is that regular users will not be able to mount network filesystems on their own, including their remote home directories.
 This can be inconvenient and limit their ability to access and work with their files.

 However, there is a workaround for this problem.
 One way is to add an entry to the /etc/fstab file that specifies the network filesystem and its mount point.
 This will allow the network filesystem to be mounted at boot time by the system, with the proper permissions for the specified user.
 Another way is to use the mount command with the suid bit set, which allows users to mount network filesystems as themselves instead of root.
 However, this method may introduce security risks and is generally not recommended.
+A third way is to use the "-o" to specify the user and group that should be used to mount the filesystem.

 ## 4. Configuring and testing sshfs
 sshfs is filesystem for FUSE (filesystem in userspace).